zero-os/0-templates/templates/zerotier_client/README.md

 ### Schema:

-- `token`: the token for the zerotier api
+- `token`: the token for the zerotier api.

 ### Actions:
-- `delete`: delete the client from jumpscale
+- `delete`: delete the client from jumpscale.

 ```python
 args = {